The Center for Health Care Ethics will host the fifth annual Health Care Ethics Research Conference on Friday, March 22, 2019.

 Conference submissions are encouraged to engage any bioethics theme.

-Students are encouraged to submit research projects and papers completed as part of an HCE (or related discipline) course requirement, as well as independent research projects.
+Students are encouraged to submit research projects and papers completed as part of a healthcare ethics (or related discipline) course requirement, as well as independent research projects.
 There are three different categories of submissions: graduate, non-senior undergraduate and senior undergraduate, with a monetary prize for each category.

 The conference will accept abstract submissions from students in any area of work related to bioethics, health care ethics or medical humanities, including students from other SLU departments and other local universities.